aamott/Nora-Voice-Assistant/README.md

                 chocolate: best
 ```

-It is important to note that classes must be imported as though they are being viewed from `nora.py` and not relative to the skill doing the importing.
-Otherwise, we couldn't have access to many of the core elements used in a skill, like those described next.

 ## Channels
 Channels allow skills to communicate with each other and the core system.
 If one skill wants to receive messages from another skill, it must `subscribe` to a channel the other skill is `publishing` to.
 For example, two functions could use Channels as follows: